tometoproject/docs/installation.rst

 This will set up everything for you, the only thing you need to do yourself is fill in the config file for Aph and run the database setup.
-The config file can be found in ``aph/config/config.exs``.
+The config file can be found in ``config/config.exs``.
 This is where you fill in your database credentials.
 After you're done doing that, you can then run the database setup:

 .. code-block:: shell

-   cd aph
    mix ecto.create

 Manual Installation